apache/airflow/UPDATING.md

 - `update_dataset` requires now new `fields` argument (breaking change)
 - `delete_dataset` has new signature (dataset_id, project_id, ...)
 previous one was (project_id, dataset_id, ...) (breaking change)
+- `get_tabledata` returns list of rows instead of API response in dict format.
+This method is deprecated in favor of `list_rows`. (breaking change)

 ### Added mypy plugin to preserve types of decorated functions